0x60df/loophole/README.md

 #### loophole-allow-keyboard-quit

-The flag if loophole allows `keyboard-quit` during reading key for binding.
+The flag if Loophole allows `keyboard-quit` during reading key for binding.
-When `keyboard-quit` is allowed, loophole cannot set key bindings for the key sequence of `keyboard-quit`, which may be `C-g`.
+When `keyboard-quit` is allowed,
+Loophole cannot set key bindings for the key sequence of `keyboard-quit`, which may be `C-g`.

 Default value of this user option is `t`.

 ### Defining Loophole map

-You can use existing or your own keymap and state variable on loophole.
+You can use existing or your own keymap and state variable on Loophole.
 To register them, use `loophole-register`.

-Although loophole main focus is interactive interface, you can setup your loophole-map during initialization by putting the following forms in your init file.
+Although Loophole main focus is interactive interface, you can setup your Loophole-map during initialization by putting the following forms in your init file.

 ```emacs-lisp